openshift/ci-docs/content/en/docs/architecture/ci-operator.md

 The network ACL can be tested with the [simulator](https://netsec.corp.redhat.com/).
 In case the resources your tests need are blacklisted by the ACL, please contact #forum-ocp-testplatform.

 Only selected build farm clusters can access the Red Hat intranet at this moment.
-The clusters include:
+The following clusters do not support intranet access:
+* `build02` (GCP)
-* `build05`
+* `build04` (GCP)
-* `hosted-mgmt`
+* `build01` (AWS Legacy)

 {{% alert title="REHEARSAL WORKFLOW" color="warning" %}}
 Tests where `restrict_network_access` is set to `false` require both the `approved` and `network-access-rehearsals-ok` label to be present on the PR.
 The latter is only possible to add by an `openshift` org member who is **not** the author of the PR, and is removed on each push.
 The label can be added by utilizing the `/pj-rehearse network-access-allowed` command.
 If these requirements aren't met, `pj-rehearse` will not trigger the tests, regardless of command.
+{{% /alert %}}

+In limited scenarios, your tests might need to access a external hosts with strict network policies, e.g., whitelisted IP addresses.
+We strongly recommend you to interconnect your test environment with the RedHat intranet.
+If this is not possible, you can request special arrangements to grant a stable outbound IP address.

+{{% alert title="LIMITED SUPPORT" color="warning" %}}
+Granting stable outbound IP addresses requires collaborations with IT Networking and involves significant manual effort.
+It is only possible in exceptional cases and is not guaranteed.
 {{% /alert %}}

 ## Declaring Tests